thenom/energenie_pi/README.md

 # Notes:

 1. A Rapberry Pi or the Energenie Hat is not required as the code catches this and disables the control for testing purposes.
-2. To install this module just run 'pip install energenie'